yard

 If you applied fertilizer before a forecast rain, watch how much you get.
 A gentle 0.25–0.5 inch of rain is perfect, but a gully washer can push nutrients past the root zone.

-In that case, delay any reapplication until you see how your lawn responds over the next.
+In that case, delay any reapplication until you see how the lawn responds over the next week.

 warningHow To Fix Problems After Fertilizing Wet Grass